 Depression is a totally non-conscious condition and because it’s physically present, coloring your feelings, it takes time to change.
 It took 32 years for me to even be aware of it.
 Therefore it may take a decade or more for my body’s condition to be physically optimistic.

 Referring to optimism, I don’t mean thinking about things rationally and expecting something positive to be approaching because of my action in the world, but optimism physically in terms of my heartbeat and health.
 I am sure the presence of such positivity in my body would affect the positivity of my consciousness as well but that’s not what’s bothering me.
-I think I have been very optimistic, probably too optimistic, in my consciousness and that is something that has had sometimes-negative repercussions on my body and physical feelings.
+I think I have been very optimistic, probably too optimistic, in my consciousness and that is something that has had sometimes-negative repercussions.

 When I realized consciously that I could not make it all the way across the finish line and be successful with my actions in the world, in regard to my social-venture startups, without the strength and health and positivity to keep me going, this was largely because of the disconnect between my emotional and physical practice.
 My mental thoughts and physical feelings became divergent and that’s what led me off the cliff into a nervous breakdown of sorts in December.